lepmik/lepmik.github.io/_pages/cv.md

 In January 2020 I started as a Research Scientist at Simula Research Laboratory in the department for Scientific Computing.
 In relation to me starting at Simula we also established the bioAI group of which I am the group leader.

-Before I started as a Research Scientist I was a Postdoc at the department of physics at the University of Oslo.
+Before I started as a Research Scientist I was a Postdoc at the department of physics at the University of Oslo (UiO), Norway.
 During my postdoc we started the bioAI group

-I graduated in 2014 after finishing a master degree in Applied Mathematics at NMBU in Ås.
+I have a PhD in Neuroscience from UiO and a Master's degree in Applied Mathematics at the Norwegian University of Life sciences.

-My fields of interests are computational neuroscience, biologically inspired artificial intelligence, and causal inference.
+My fields of interests are neuroscience, biologically inspired artificial intelligence, and causal inference.

 ## **Personal Information**